-Phonics is taught thoughout our Trust using 'Letters and Sounds' which is a systematic Phonics Teaching resource.
-This is taught in carefully planned and structured phonic lessons that take place daily throughout KS1.
+Phonics is taught throughout our Trust using 'Floppy's Phonics' which is a systematic synthetic phonics teaching resource.
+This is taught in carefully planned and structured phonic lessons that take place daily throughout EYFS and KS1.

-Letters and Sounds is made up of 6 phases.
-These are expected to be taught during the following years: Nursery - Phase 1, Reception- Phases 2, 3, and 4, Year 1- Phases 5, Year 2- Phase 6.
+Floppy's Phonics is made up of 6 stages.
+These are expected to be taught during the following years: Nursery - Level 1, Reception- Level 1+, 2, 3, and 4, Year 1- Level 4 and 5, Year 2- Level 5 revision.

-Phase Three – Children learn the remaining 7 letters of the alphabet with one sound for each.
-They also learn some digraphs (two letters that make one sound e.g. ch, sh) and some trigraphs (three letters that make one sound e.g. igh, air).
+Level Three – Children learn 14 further sounds.
+These are made up of a selection of digraphs (two letters that make one sound e.g. /ai/) and trigraphs (three letters that make one sound e.g. /ear/).

-Phase Four – No new grapheme-phoneme correspondences are taught in this phase.
+Level Four – No new grapheme-phoneme correspondences (sounds) are taught in this phase.
 Children learn to blend and segment longer words with adjacent consonants, e.g. stop, spin, jump.

-Throughout the phases the children are gradually taught ‘tricky’ words, these are words that do not follow the phonic rules, e.g. was, people.
+Throughout the levels the children are gradually taught ‘tricky’ or 'helpful' words, these are words that do not follow the phonic rules, e.g. was, people.

 How can parents help at home?